My blog posts likely contain affiliate links, including for the Amazon Associates program.

 - Get a reservation for Watertable and ask to sit outside if the weather is nice; the ambiance is way more intimate!

 Sunday: Brunch & Bon Voyage

 On your last day in Huntington Beach, it’s mostly a day of recovery from all of yesterday’s fun.
 Wake up at your leisure, wander or revisit favorite spots from the previous two days, then head home with a full belly and heart full of memories.

 Morning: Diner Breakfast Done Right

 You might think that diner breakfast is only good in the Midwest or rural areas, but Mamas on 39 proves that theory wrong.
-This popular local’s breakfast spot is frequented by visitors too, meaning you may have to wait for a table.
+This popular place is a local’s breakfast spot and is frequented by visitors too, meaning you may have to wait for a table.
 It’s worth the wait for literally heart-stopping breakfast options like huge scrambles, chicken and waffles, and blueberry pancakes.

 You know it’s a good place when the menu has an ? icon on certain items they classify as “Widow Maker” dishes.

 Mid-Morning: A Walk on the Pier & Beach

 After breakfast, you may need to walk it off a bit before heading home.
 Head back to the beach for a walk in the surf, or take another stroll along the Pier which happens to be one of the longest piers on the West Coast.